Morocco’s Atlas Lions Top Group F to Book Last 16 Place First Time in the 36 Years

 But sloppy defending gave Canada a route back into the game when West Ham’s Nayef Aguerd stuck a boot out to divert the ball into his own net – the 100th goal scored at this World Cup.

-Knowing if they avoided defeat they would go through, Morocco were happy to sit back and soak up pressure in the second period.
+Knowing if they avoided defeat they would go through, Morocco was happy to sit back and soak up pressure in the second period.

 But Atiba Hutchinson came close with a header that rattled the crossbar and dropped down onto the line as Canada’s campaign ended without a point.